An older woman smiling.

 3. Retirement age

-One possibility is to stay on your spouse’s employer-sponsored plan, if your spouse is still working.
-You could also remain on your employer’s plan through the Consolidated Omnibus Budget Reconciliation Act (COBRA), which gives workers and their families the option to continue health benefits under their group plan.** However, COBRA costs more than what most employees pay for health care before they retire.
-Additionally, COBRA can only be used for 18 months, so you may have to use a combination of different health care sources if you retire before you’re eligible for Medicare.
+One possibility is to stay on your spouse's employer-sponsored plan if your spouse is still working.
+You could also remain on your employer's plan through the Consolidated Omnibus Budget Reconciliation Act (COBRA), which allows workers and their families to continue health benefits under their group plan.2 However, COBRA costs more than what most employees pay for health care before they retire.
+Additionally, COBRA usually only lasts for 18 months, so if you retire before you're eligible for Medicare, you may have to use a combination of different health care sources.

-If an employer-sponsored plan isn’t a possibility, you can buy insurance through the federal marketplace or purchase private insurance.
-All these options have their own requirements and their costs vary, so you’ll want to do your research to see what makes sense for you.
+If an employer-sponsored plan isn't a possibility, you can buy insurance through the federal marketplace or purchase private insurance.
+All these options have their own requirements, and their costs vary, so you'll want to research to see what makes sense for you.

 What to consider when you pick a Medicare plan

-When you’re researching the available plans, you’ll want to think through what each offers and how they match up with your needs.
-Here are some things to consider:
+When researching available plans, think about what each offers and how they match your needs:

-• Think about a plan with more coverage if you have health issues.
+• Look for a plan with more coverage if you have health issues.

 • Know the details of each plan’s deductibles, co-pays, coinsurance, and maximum out-of-pocket costs.